 Red Lodge Fire Rescue consists of three operational divisions - Fire, EMS and Search and Rescue - as well as a Support Division and administrative personnel.
-We respond to approximately 700 - 800 calls for service annually within our service areas which include the City of Red Lodge, Red Lodge Rural Fire District 7 and the Red Lodge - Roberts Ambulance District.
-We respond to calls for structure and wildland fires, motor vehicle accidents, emergency medical incidents, lost and injured hikers and much more.
+We respond to approximately 800 calls for service annually within our service areas which include the City of Red Lodge, Red Lodge Rural Fire District 7 and the Red Lodge - Roberts Ambulance District and Carbon County.
+We respond to structure and wildland fires, motor vehicle accidents, emergency medical incidents, lost and injured hikers and much more.

 Serving Our Community for Over 100 Years